NidheeshaT/Morse-code-prototype/README.md

 # Morse-Code-Prototype
-This is the sample of the website to created
+This is the sample of the website to created  <br>
 Click here to view the [sample](https://nidheeshat.github.io/Morse-code-prototype/)
 ## Technologies:
 - Html
 - Css